 The effects of certain injuries, the effect of pain medications or simply old age may cause an individual to become tired, vague and forgetful.
 Therefore it is useful to have someone else monitoring their intake of medicines and painkillers so that they don’t over or underdose.
 Administering medicines as professionally prescribed is important for a comfortable and safe recovery.

 Your local hospital or medical center may be able to provide you with access to services and aids to assist you in caring for an injured person.
-Seeking legal advice on behalf of an injured loved one can also help to ensure they have full access the treatments and support they are entitled to.
+Seeking legal advice on behalf of an injured loved one can also help to ensure they have full access to the treatments and support they are entitled to.

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.